antofuller/configaformers/experiments/README.md

 | Green  | <b>1.3297</b>  | None
 | Purple  | 1.3336  | [128, 384, 512]

 The two lowest loss ratios are for the two models that did not use token shifting, <b>implying that token shifting improves sub-word accuracy more than it improves the accuracy of tokens that start a new word.</b> This intuitively makes sense because token shifting allows the model to incorporate information from near-by tokens via a mechanism that is completely separate from attention.
-And near-by information is plausibly more important for sub-word tokens than for tokens that start off a new word.
+And near-by information is presumably more important for sub-word tokens than for tokens that start off a new word.

-## Token Shifting w/ Alibi
+## Token Shifting w/ AliBi

-Similar to the previous section, we will investigate various token shifting configurations while using the Alibi positional encoding strategy.
-Alibi is a new position encoding technique that is very simple, intuitive, and is reported to perform on par with RoPE.
-We use Alibi's default parameters unless stated otherwise.
+Similar to the previous section, we will investigate various token shifting configurations while using the [AliBi positional encoding strategy](https://arxiv.org/abs/2108.12409).
+AliBi is a new position encoding technique that is very simple, intuitive, and is reported to perform on par with RoPE.
+We use AliBi's default parameters unless stated otherwise.

 <img src="https://github.com/muddyrains/muddy-nets/blob/main/experiments/images/768_shifting_alibi.PNG">